smeechos/laravel-task-scheduler/README.md

 composer require smeechos/task-scheduler
 ```

+Laravel should automatically register the service provider, however if it does not,
-Next, you need to register the service provider inside `config/app.php`:
+you'll need to manually register the service provider inside `config/app.php`:

 ```
 'providers' => [